jspm/jspm-cli/README.md

 * Easily executing those dependencies, without a build or further configuration, in both the browser and Node
 * Providing workflows for production optimizations on projects, both for building whole applications and libraries.

-The key concept being that the package manager, ecosystem and linker are all heavily intwined and have to exist together to ensure these smooth workflows.
+The key concept being that the package manager, ecosystem and linker are all heavily entwined and have to exist together to ensure these smooth workflows.

 The first version got caught up in SystemJS as the spec for JS execution, and failed the moment the loader spec got derailed.